mnaylor/CMPUT301as1/doc/README.txt

 The program allows for the entry of text, and the display of text in another view.
 It also implements a simple action bar.

 TODO:
-- save notes - automatic save
 - add note stats to actionbar
+- fix ordering for same day created notes (add time?)